civicrm/civicrm-core/ext/afform/README.md

 1. Allows developers to declaratively define a canonical, baseline form using AngularJS.
 2. Allows administrators (or administrative tools) to use the CRUD API to customize the forms.
 3. Allows developers (or administrators/tools) to embed these forms in other CiviCRM-AngularJS apps.
-4. (WIP; pending upstream support) Allow developers to apply [change sets](https://docs.civicrm.org/dev/en/latest/framework/angular/changeset/).
+4. Allows developers to apply change-sets via hook. (*WIP; pending upstream support*)

 This extension is a proof-of-concept.
 It aims to demonstrate the core model/concept -- however, there are [known issues and additional components](docs/roadmap.md) to address, and some documentation will be easier to approach